invince/invince-worker/README.md

 - when you enqueue a task, we'll check workerPoolPredicate one by one, if predicate matches, the task will be redirected to that pool
 - Example of usage:
   * you can define a workerPool for small task, and a workerPool for heavy task
-  * if task is small, we enqueue it into small queue (for ex: if you're in redis mode, the worker node for small queue can have 10 workers)
+  * if task is small, we enqueue it into small queue (for ex: if you're in redis mode, the working node for small queue can have 10 workers)
-  * if it's heavy one, it goes to heavy queue (for ex: if you're in redis mode, the worker node for heavy queue has only 1 worker)
+  * if it's heavy one, it goes to heavy queue (for ex: if you're in redis mode, the working node for heavy queue has only 1 worker)

 ### CompositeSyncWorkerPool
 - in additional of above, you can **waitUntilFinish**